 Risk management is fully integrated in the investment process to ensure that positions always meet predefined guidelines.

-Based on transaction prices, the fund's return was 0.18%.
-The fund outperformed in April thanks to its short duration position in Germany and its long duration position in Japan.
-The German short duration position was opened at the start of April and closed in late April, partly avoiding the renewed decline in yields at the end of the month.
-The US long duration position that was closed in April detracted somewhat from performance.
-Year-to-date, the fund has benefited from lower yields in the first weeks of the year and later in Japan, and from higher yields in February and in April (in Germany).
+Based on transaction prices, the fund's return was 0.45%.
+The fund performed strongly in August.
+Performance was generated by the short duration position in US futures that was in place for the full month and a short duration position in Japan for part of the month.
+Year-to-date, the fund has strongly outperformed cash – its benchmark – by benefiting from lower yields in the first weeks of the year and in Japan in the first half of the year, and by benefiting from rising yields in February, April and June-August.
 All active duration positions are based on the outcomes of our quantitative duration model.

 Expectation of fund manager

 The fund's duration policy is driven by the outcomes of our proprietary quantitative duration model.
 At the end of August, the model predicts rising yields for US and German bonds, driven by the inflation, valuation, trend and low-risk variables.
 The model was neutral for Japanese bonds, mainly due to the more favorable score on the valuation variable.

 Past performance is no indication of current or future performance.
 This is not a buy, sell or hold recommendation for any particular security.
 No representation is made that these examples are past or current recommendations, that they should be bought or sold, nor whether they were successful or not.